Is it okay to give a dog as a gift?

-In Los Angeles this year, the ASPCA is putting up 40 billboards for the holidays.
-They urge holiday gift givers to boycott pet stores and Web sites that sell puppies.
-Why are these Scrooges and Grinches denying us from gifting a scruffy ball of fun?
-Because the animals at these pet stores usually come from puppy mills.
-Puppy mills where mothers are forced to have more litters than nature intended.
-Where puppies are given inadequate nutrition and medical care.
-Where the goal of these mills is to deliver as many pups to pet stores as possible, ignoring the genetic and medical issues that the new caregiver will be unable to ignore.
+The ASPCA urges holiday gift givers to boycott pet stores and Web sites that sell puppies.
+Why?
+Because the animals at these pet stores usually come from puppy mills, where mothers are forced to have more litters than nature intended, and puppies are given inadequate nutrition and medical care.
+The goal of these mills is to deliver as many pups to pet stores as possible, ignoring the genetic and medical issues that the new caregiver cannot.

-If you're picking up a bag of dog food or a chew toy from your local pet store and see cages filled with squirming puppies and kitties lining the walls, think twice.
+If you're picking up a bag of dog food or a chew toy from your local pet store and see cages filled with squirming puppies and kitties, think twice.
 I think most of us would agree, it wouldn't be enough to just buy from the aisle of the store that didn't use child or slave labor.
 We probably would refuse to buy from the whole store.
 Any purchase you make from a store that supports puppy mills, supports puppy mills with their overall profits.
-So try and drive the extra mile or surf to another site to make sure you're not inadvertently supporting an immoral operation such as puppy mills.
+So try and drive the extra mile or surf to another site to make sure you're not inadvertently supporting an immoral operation such as a puppy mill.

 There are any number of reasons why this is a bad idea.
 It's a romantic notion of the recipient waking up Christmas morning to a furry ball of love, but there are two main reasons this is a bad idea, regardless of where you got the pet: